AveryJI/cse15l-lab-reports/5-lab-report/labReport.md

         ![](script.png)

-    - To make find the lines in the result.txt files more easily, I copied and pasted the content in each result.txt file into a new local text file opened in Visual Studio Code.
+    - To make finding the lines in the result.txt files more easily, I copied and pasted the content in each result.txt file into a new local text file opened in Visual Studio Code.

         ![](vimTxt.png)